drewcrawford/wwdc-notes/23/What's new in Core Data.md

 Elevate your app's data persistence with improvements in Core Data.
 Learn how you can use composite attributes to create more intuitive data models.
 We'll also show you how to migrate your schema through disruptive changes, when to defer intense migrations, and how to avoid overhead on a person's device.
 To get the most out of this session, you should be familiar with handling different data types in Core Data as well as the basics of lightweight migration.

+# Composite attributes
+New type of attribute.
+Encapsulates complex or custom data types.
+Composed of built-in core data datatypes
+Nesting Composite attributes is supported

+Alternative to transformable type attributes.
+Allow NSfetchRequests with NSPredicate configured with composite attribute namespaces keypath

+Encapsulate flattened attributes.
+Improve fetch performance by prefetching a relationship?
+Effect of embedding composite attribute is it prevents faulting the remote entity.

+NScompositeAttributedescription.
+Attribute type is NSCompositeAttributeType.
+`.elements` array contains the attributes
+Must only contain `NSAttributeDescription`.

 ###  5:39 - Adding a composite attribute
 ```swift
 enum PaintColor: String, CaseIterable, Identifiable {